(A pdf version of this policy is available for download here)

 o Unless permitted by the chair of the meeting, a councillor may speak once in the debate on a motion except:

 i to speak on an amendment moved by another councillor;

-ii to make a point of order;
+iii to make a point of order;

 iv to give a personal explanation; or

-v in exercise of a right of reply.
+v to exercise a right of reply.

 r When a motion is under debate, no other motion shall be moved except: